 Engineers from St. Petersburg have developed a smart complex to ensure the safety of the crew and cargo during sea voyages.
 The intelligent video surveillance system has already been implemented on port tugs.
-This was reported by the press service of MTS in St. Petersburg and the Leningrad Region.
+This was reported in the press service of MTS in St. Petersburg and the Leningrad Region.

 The MTS digital ecosystem, together with the St. Petersburg company "Armada", has implemented an intelligent video surveillance system on port tugs.
 The platform will help monitor the condition of the crew and monitor the safety of ships during sea voyages.